onzfonz/comp227/src/content/1/en/part1b.md

 }
 ```

-  <h4>1.3: course information step3</h4>
+#### 1.3: course information step3

 Let's move forward to using objects in our application.
-Modify the variable definitions of the <i>App</i> component as follows and also refactor the application so that it still works:
+Modify the variable definitions of the `App` component as follows and also refactor the application so that it still works:

 ```js
 const App = () => {